cgmoganedi/sync_dropbox_folder/README.md

 Please replace placeholders (`<your_access_token_here>`, `your-username`, etc.) with your actual information.
 The README.md file provides an overview of your application, how to set it up, use it, and future enhancements that can be made.
 It's a great way to communicate the purpose and functionality of your project to potential users and contributors.

+## Additional explanation (Optional)

+Software Design Patterns and Principles Applied:
+    ◉ Singleton Pattern: The DropboxSync class follows the Singleton pattern, ensuring that only one instance of the Dropbox API is created and reused throughout the program.
+    ◉ Dependency Injection: The DropboxSync class's dependency (access token) is injected through its constructor, promoting loose coupling and easier testing.
+    ◉ Single Responsibility Principle (SRP): Each method in the DropboxSync class has a single responsibility, either uploading or downloading files from Dropbox.
+    ◉ Exception Handling: Proper exception handling using try-except blocks is implemented to handle Dropbox API errors and provide meaningful error messages.
+    ◉ Separation of Concerns: The code is structured with separation between Dropbox synchronization logic (DropboxSync class) and the main script (main.py).
+    ◉ Configuration Management: The .env file is used to store sensitive configuration data, promoting security and separation of configuration from code.
+    ◉ Unit Testing: Unit tests are written using the Pytest framework to ensure the functionality and robustness of the DropboxSync class methods.

+Remember, this is a basic example to showcase the key concepts requested.
+In a real-world scenario, you would likely implement more comprehensive error handling, logging, and possibly additional design patterns and principles based on the complexity and requirements of the project.